SearchBlox-Software-Inc/SB_core_plugin/README.md

 **“autoSuggestLimit”** - to limit the number of auto suggestion to display in UI

 **suggestSearch:** - if a particular query has no results and has a suggestion term , that term is taken as a query and search is triggered.

 **“smartAutoSuggestSettings”:{...}** - smart auto suggestion needs a smart suggest link to use the feature.
 You will need to set up basic configuration info with this section.

-**“showTrendingData”** - making this to true will render a trending component which is a combination of smart suggestions and top suggestion on keydown of search box.

 **"adsDisplay":"true"**- This is related to Featured Results (Key Matches) Display.
 Featured Results will display only when it is true.

 **"featuredResultsCount":**- This parameter value controls the number of featured results to be displayed in the front-end search page.

 **"relatedQuery":{"field":"true"}** -If the field value is true, related queries will appear in the UI.
 "relatedQueryFields":